dg5lp/FT8-Helper-3.0.x/README.md

 When downloading the exe file, virus-alarm might occur.
 This is a false alarm.
 The FT8-Helper software use macro commands.
 Most virus checker cannot distinguish harmless and harmful macros, althought they are not encrypted.
 Upload and check the software to virustotal.com.
 You can trust the software.
 Be sure using the original WSJTX!
 There are clones in circulation using the same version-number as the origianl WSJTX.
 It will not work!

 new in v3.0.2-1

-    This version is compatible with WSJT-X v3.0.1 and WSJT-X v3.0.2 Issues with starting the program without configuration files have been resolved
+    This version is compatible with WSJT-X v3.0.1 and WSJT-X v3.0.2 Issues with starting the program without configuration files have been resolved It is possible to start WSJT-X with the -r option, but it is not possible to start the FT8 Helper with two instances.

 new in v3.0.1-4